The typical monthly residential bill consists of the following tariff schedule components:

 - Franchise Fees

-- This charge recovers the tax assessed by a governmental entity for utility service rendered.
+- This charge recovers the tax assessed by a governmental entity for utility service rendered where the service address is located and is a pass-through cost.

 Below are all the tariff schedules applicable to all residential customers.